 IFEMA issued a statement saying that Sierra’s work, which was hitting the headlines, “hampers the visibility of the other art on show”.
 Sierra described the withdrawal of his piece as “censorship”; “All this seriously harms both, the Fair and Spain’s image.
 And it’s also a lack of respect for the gallery”.
 He also said that: “If Spain is not a dictatorship, it’s quite similar to one”.

 Due to this instance of censorship, many politicians and artists have expressed their opinion supporting freedom of expression and against censorship.
 The mayoress of Madrid, Ms. Manuel Carmena, refused to attend the opening ceremony in protest.

-The Catalan independence process, since 1 October, has been setting Spain’s political agenda, and the expression “political prisoners” is not allowed in many of the media and any view of the facts that does not coincide with the one imposed by the Spanish government is queried.
+The Catalan independence process, since 1 October, has been setting Spain’s political agenda, and the expression “political prisoners” is not allowed in many of the media.
+Further than this, any view of the facts that does not coincide with the view imposed by the Spanish government is queried.
 Santiago Sierra’s piece was withdrawn to avoid it being exhibited and to hide what is happening in Spain: more than twenty people (artists, politicians and activists), mostly left-wing, have been summonsed by judges merely because they have shared their opinion or defended their ideas.

-Since this case of censorship took place, a Catalan businessman purchased the work to exhibit it in different places so that it would be seen by the maximum number of people.
-The piece has been exhibited in Madrid, València, Lleida and Barcelona thus far
+Since this case of censorship took place, a Catalan businessman purchased the work to exhibit it in different places, so that it would be seen by the maximum number of people.
+The piece has been exhibited in Madrid, València, Lleida, Barcelona and Berlin thus far.

-In this case there has been an infringement of an artist’s right of freedom of expression, a fundamental right enshrined in Article 19 of the International Covenant of Civil and Political Rights (ICCPR), which was ratified by Spain in 1977.
-This right is also recognised by the most of democratic systems.
-In the Spanish Constitution it appears in Article 20:
+In this case there has been an infringement of an artist’s right of freedom of expression, a fundamental right enshrined in article 19 of the International Covenant of Civil and Political Rights (ICCPR), which was ratified by Spain in 1977.
+This right is also recognised by the European Convention of Human Rights (article 10.1) which states: